Tailings and waste rock

 Coobina

-- Coobina TSF1: The Coobina Chromite mine (Pilbara Chromite Pty Ltd) is currently in care and maintenance.
+- Coobina TSF1: The Coobina Chromite mine (Pilbara Chromite Pty Ltd) is currently inactive and under care and maintenance.
 TSF1 is a paddock-type storage, inactive and stable.